 Grant of Option

-Optionors, in consideration of $4,000.00 ("Option Consideration") duly paid by Optionee, agrees to sell and convey the Property to Optionee, its successors, transferees, and assigns, upon Optionee's election to purchase the Property by giving notice as provided in Section 8 herein at any time before the Expiration Date, as defined in and determined under Section 10.
+Optionors, in consideration of $4,000.00 ("Option Consideration") duly paid by Optionee, agrees to sell and convey the Property to Optionee, its successors, designees, transferees, and assigns, upon Optionee's election to purchase the Property by giving notice as provided in Section 8 herein at any time before the Expiration Date, as defined in and determined under Section 10.
 This Option shall constitute an obligation of Optionors and a right in and encumbrance upon the Property pursuant to the terms hereof.

 Purchase Price

-If Optionee elects to exercise its option to purchase the Property, the purchase price shall be $4,000 per acre (the "Purchase Price"), and no Option Consideration nor Option Renewal Consideration may be credited against the Purchase Price.
+If Optionee elects to exercise its option to purchase the Property, the purchase price shall be firm at $4,000 per acre (the "Purchase Price"), and no Option Consideration nor Option Renewal Consideration may be credited against the Purchase Price.

 Conveyance